thoomkuzhymatthew/EPL_arb_betting/docs/index.md

     <a href="backtesting.html">Backtesting</a>
 </div>

-# What is the Best Betting Strategy for the English Premier League?
+# Wanna Outsmart the Bookies?
+Aight, Bet!

 ## Overview